Curcumin and Ginger: Can You Take Them Together?

 Other sources

-• Daily turmeric and ginger used together in cooking adds to total intake but does not match trial doses
+• Culinary turmeric and ginger in cooking (lower amounts than study doses, but adds to total intake)

-If dosing separately for flexibility, almost any standardized bioavailability-enhanced curcumin plus any standardized ginger extract will work taken at the same meal.
+If you prefer flexibility, almost any bioavailability-enhanced curcumin extract paired with any standardized ginger extract works, taken at the same meal.

 The bottom line